wijjo/jiig/README.md

 ## Application and user interface configuration

+Application configurations can use one of the following formats:

+* TOML - a friendly INI-like format with comments and complex data support.
+* JSON - a simple and familiar dictionary-like format.
+* Python objects - use various Jiig-supplied Python configuration classes.

-Application configurations are frequently written as inline TOML format data.
-If not familiar with TOML, it's a built-in Python-supported configuration format that starts out liking like ".ini" files, and adds features to support some more complex data structures.
+TOML is a built-in Python-supported configuration format that resembles Windows ".ini" files.
+It adds features like comments and support for some more complex data structures.
+The `examples/bin/extool-jiigrun` script demonstrates a TOML format configuration.

+JSON is a simple format that is familiar to Web developers in particular.
+It is fussier than TOML.
+Comma separators must be between successive elements, but must not be placed after the last element of a list or dictionary.
+Also, comments are not supported.
+One advantage is that the task hierarchy is easier to understand, compared to the TOML equivalent.
+The `jiigadmin config toml_to_json` command can convert a TOML configuration file to JSON.
+It also works with `jiigrun` scripts, because it knows how to skip to the first "{" line.

+Configuration format is a personal choice.
+TOML is considered the Jiig default format.

+A pure Python configuration tends to be a little more verbose.
+The `examples/bin/extool-python` script demonstrates a pure Python configuration.

 The user interface (UI) is also configured as part of the application configuration.
 UI configurations map task functions to UI elements, like command line sub-commands, options, and arguments.

-While the TOML format is generally easier to write, read, and maintain, configurations may also be specified with pure Python code.

 ## Modular user interface drivers